-Before proceeding on to setting up the Speaker Optimization controls on The Architect, it's a good idea to make sure that you have everything connected and working properly.
+Before proceeding on to setting up the Speaker Optimization controls on the Architect, it's a good idea to make sure that you have everything connected and working properly.

-- 1. Double-check all connections.
-Make certain that all of the audio and speaker connections are firmly seated and tight-ened down. - 2.
+- Double-check all connections.
+Make certain that all of the audio and speaker connections are firmly seated and tightened down. - 2.
 Turn on your audio system.
-The Power LED on The Architect should be Red, the Protection LED should be Green and (unless you have defeated the Signal-Sense), all of the Zone Status LEDs should be off. - 3.
-Start one of the audio sources playing and select a zone (how you do this depends on your multi-room control system).
-The zone status LED should light Green approximately one second after the music begins. - 4.
-Continuing checking each zone to ensure that every one plays properly. - 5.
+The Power LED on the Architect should be Blue, the Protection LED should be Blue (after a few seconds of Red on startup) and (unless you have defeated the Signal-Sense) the Channel Status LEDs should be off. - 3.
+Start one of the audio sources playing and send that signal to the Architect (how you do this depends on your particular multi-room system).
+The zone status LED should illuminate Blue within one second after the music begins. - 4.
+Check each speaker output zone to ensure that each one plays properly. - 5.
+With all the speaker loads turned on, turn up the volume and make certain that the channel status LEDs on the Architect stay Blue.
+If they slowly toggle between Blue and Red, then there is either a short in the speaker wiring, or the combined speaker load is too low.

 Congratulations!
 You're ready to go on to setting the Speaker Optimization controls.